Benign prostatic hyperplasia (BPH) causes a range of urinary tract symptoms.

 Strenuous exercise can increase your risk of developing wound healing complications post TURP.
-You should avoid hard tasks in the first three weeks after the TURP procedure.
+You should avoid hard tasks in the first three weeks and follow precautions after the TURP surgery.

 After the initial three weeks, you should aim to increase the extent of exercise based on how you are feeling.
 Start with gentle activities like walking and some pelvic floor exercises to help improve your blood circulation and bladder control.